Skip to main content

 rauschenberger / Pixabay

-Sometimes, the airline will offer you a new flight via their app or website.
-Utilize these platforms to check for available flights and leverage any self-service options they offer for rebooking.
-This approach can save time and provide you with more control over the decision-making process.
+Sometimes, the airline offers a new flight via its app or website.
+Use these platforms to check for available flights and use any self-service options they provide for rebooking.
+This approach can save time and give you more control over decision-making.

-If you do not have access to these resources, then ask the airline staff to search for the next available flights to your destination.
+If you cannot access these resources, ask the airline staff to search for the next available flights to your destination.
 Be open to adjusting your schedule and consider alternative routes if they offer a quicker path to your final destination.

 Woman on laptop booking a plane ticket